 Here’s what the research says.

-Increased risk of severe bronchitis
+Weed smokers have increased risk of severe bronchitis

 A potentially higher risk of infection